Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Elliptic fibrations on : existences in case a)

 \section{Elliptic fibrations on $X_{(r,22-r,\delta)}$: existences in case a)}

-In Table \eqref{table: possible fiber non trivial MW} the possible elliptic fibrations and all the special curves contained in reducible fibers on the K3 surfaces $X_{(r,22-r,\delta)}$ are listed.
-To prove the existence of these elliptic fibrations it suffices to find a class $F$ in $NS(X_{(r,22-r,\delta)})$ which is the class of the general fiber of an elliptic fibration with the reducible fibers described in Table \eqref{table: possible fiber non trivial MW}.
-To do this, it is necessary to give a description of $NS(X_{(r,22-r,\delta)})$.
-For each $r$ we describe $X_{(r,22-r,\delta)}$ as double cover of $\mathbb{P}^2$ branched over a chosen particular sextic and this give a $\Q$-basis of the $NS(X_{(r,22-r,\delta)})$.
-We will identify the nef divisor $F$ as linear combinations of this $\Q$-basis.
-This section is devoted to the proof of the following proposition. \begin{proposition} All the elliptic fibrations listed in Table \eqref{table: possible fiber non trivial MW} appear as elliptic fibrations on $X_{(r,22-r,\delta)}$ except: $r=20:$ $I_{14}+I_6$, $I_{12}+I_8$, $IV^*+I_{12}$.\\ The quotient $X_{(r,22-r,\delta)}/\iota$ is a rational elliptic surface admitting the following elliptic fibrations:
+In Table \eqref{table: possible fiber non trivial MW} we listed the possible elliptic fibrations on $X_{(r,22-r,\delta)}$ such that all the special curves are contained in reducible fibers.
+To prove the existence of these elliptic fibrations it suffices to find a nef class $F$ in $\NS(X_{(r,22-r,\delta)})$ such that the induced map, $X_{(r,22-r,\delta)}\rightarrow \mathbb{P}(H^0(X_{(r,22-r,\delta)}, F))$, is an elliptic fibration with the required properties.
+In particular $F$ turns out to be the class of a fiber of the fibration and has a trivial self intersection.
+In order to find $F$, it is necessary to give a description of $\NS(X_{(r,22-r,\delta)})$.
+For each $r$ we describe $X_{(r,22-r,\delta)}$ as double cover of $\mathbb{P}^2$ branched over a chosen particular sextic and this give a $\Q$-basis of $\NS(X_{(r,22-r,\delta)})$.
+We will identify the nef divisor $F$ as linear combinations of this $\Q$-basis.\\ This section is devoted to the proof of the following proposition. \begin{proposition} All the elliptic fibrations listed in Table \eqref{table: possible fiber non trivial MW} appear as elliptic fibrations on $X_{(r,22-r,\delta)}$ except: $r=20:$ $I_{14}+I_6$, $I_{12}+I_8$, $IV^*+I_{12}$.\\ The quotient $X_{(r,22-r,\delta)}/\iota$ is a rational elliptic surface admitting the following elliptic fibrations:

 where $m$ and $n$ are the numbers given in Table \eqref{table: possible fiber non trivial MW}. \end{proposition}